splitt3r/nextcloud-dotnet-microservice/README.md

 - `docker exec -it --user www-data nextcloud php occ app:install app_api`

-- On Windows you need to run: `docker exec -it nextcloud chmod 777 /var/run/docker.sock`

 - Now you need to create the manual_install daemon via UI (e. g. http://localhost:8080/settings/admin/app_api)

 - Set secret in `docker-compose.yml` in `NextcloudSecret` and use the same for the next cmd